 Yoast SEO settings: Special pages

 In this article, we’ll discuss the Special pages settings in Yoast SEO in your WordPress backend.
-You’ll see a video explanation, and we’ll explain all the settings on the page one by one.

-Finding the Special pages settings
+Where to find the Special pages settings

 Special pages settings